Social Work Field Education

 1. Check with your adviser for

-specific requirements and assessment of preparedness for field placement.
-The requirements for field placement outlined
+specific requirements and assessment of preparedness for field education.
+The requirements for field education outlined

 above must be met.